Ermolli1996/LSN-Ermolli/lez01/README.txt

 Legend of files:

-Code is in the files named "main.cpp", "main2.cpp", "main3.cpp" (one for every exercise) .
+Code is in the files named "main.cpp", "main2.cpp", "main3.cpp" (one for each exercise).

 Compile codes with "make" command.